austin-vu1017/austin-vu1017/README.md

 - 👋 Hi, I’m @austin-vu1017
 - 👀 I’m interested in anything data.
 Also an avid Star Wars fan, RPG gaming, and building PCs.
-- 🌱 I’m currently learning data engineering processes such as creating batch/streaming data pipelines.
+- 🌱 I’m currently learning ways to transform data and make it pretty while also being lazy.
-- 💞️ I’m looking to collaborate on data pipelines or debugging open-source projects!
 - 📫 Reach me at vuaustin1017@gmail.com and my LinkedIn (https://www.linkedin.com/in/austin-v-42a687191/)!

 <!---